 Essay nominations from patients, caregivers, and peers will detail the compassion, expertise, and helpfulness a genetic counselor had for a patient or his or her family.

-After culling through hundreds of essays, Genome’s editorial team will choose three finalists.
-Finalists, the essayists, plus one guest each, will receive round-trip airfare and a two-night stay in Atlanta, Georgia, where they will be honored at a reception during the NSGC conference in November 2018.
+After culling through hundreds of essays, the awards committee will choose three finalists.
+Finalists, the essayists, plus one guest each, will receive round-trip airfare and a two-night stay in Salt Lake City, Utah, where they will be honored at a reception during the NSGC conference in November 2019.
 The essays will be read aloud, and one genetic counselor will be awarded a special prize in recognition of his or her service to patients.

 At the end of the program, each attendee will receive a book filled with up to 40 heart-felt essays and beautiful photography.
 This book will educate its reader by providing insights into what patients and their families value most in genetic counselors.
 Extra copies of the book will be provided for distribution to genetic counselors who were unable to attend the event.
 The book will serve as an enduring testament to the important role genetic counselors play in the quality of people’s lives.

 The title of this award was inspired by the American Indian code talkers who served during World Wars I and II.
 These brave individuals communicated vital and often life-saving messages in their native languages, or special codes based on those languages, to the battle lines.
 Similarly, genetic counselors serve on the front lines of genomic medicine, delivering complex — and also potentially life-saving — information to patients and their families.
 They are experts in conveying the intricate and often nuanced results of genetic testing.
 Their skills profoundly impact pivotal healthcare decisions.
 With the Code Talker Award, we honor the award’s namesakes, as well as all genetic counselors who communicate with compassion and care.